Sheolgorath/Eggsite/README.md

 It got rejected by my teacher, but somehow got into the code Vault XD

-Can be accessed under https://Sheolgorath.github.io/Eggsite/
+Can be accessed under https://Sheolgorath.github.io/Eggsite/, careful if you have photosensitive epilepsy